kchwistek/Page-Monitor-Chrome2N8N/ISSUE_3_FIX_SUMMARY.md

 After reloading the extension:
 - ✅ No more "Could not establish connection" errors when starting monitoring
 - ✅ Content script is automatically injected if not already loaded
-- ✅ Initial extraction works correctly when content script is ready
+- ✅ Initial extraction works correctly with retry logic handling race conditions
 - ✅ Monitoring starts successfully even if initial extraction is skipped
 - ✅ Pattern matches popup and monitor page implementations
+- ✅ Retry mechanism handles timing issues and ensures content script is fully ready

 ## Status
 ✅ **RESOLVED** - Content script connection errors are now prevented by ensuring the script is loaded before communication.